-Elizabeth Munch is an assistant professor at Michigan State University with a primary appointment in the Department of Computational Mathematics, Statistics, and Engineering and a secondary appointment in the Department of Mathematics.
+Elizabeth Munch is an assistant professor at Michigan State University with a primary appointment in the Department of Computational Mathematics, Science, and Engineering and a secondary appointment in the Department of Mathematics.
 Her research specializes in Applied Topology and Topological Data Analysis.

 - My PhD Student, Dylan Molho, won a SMART scholarship.
 Congratulations, Dylan!

 - My PhD Student, Sarah Tymochko, received an Honorable Mention for the NSF Graduate Research Fellowship Program.
 Congratulations, Sarah!

 - The teaspoon code is up and running...
 More information is on the code page.